Eu(hfc)3

-Eu(hfc)_{3} is the metalloorganic compound with the formula Eu(C14F7O2)3.
-It is a structural analogue of Eufod but contains three heptafluoropropylhydroxymethylene)camphorate anions instead of heptafluoro-tert-butyl pentanedionates.
+Eu(hfc)_{3} is the metalloorganic compound with the formula Eu(C14H14F7O2)3.
+It is a structural analogue of Eufod but contains three heptafluoropropylhydroxymethylenecamphorate anions instead of heptafluoro-tert-butyl pentanedionates.
 It features an octahedral molecular geometry Eu(III) center.
 Like Eufod, it is used as a chemical shift reagent (CSR), to increase the dispersion of signals in NMR spectra, exploiting its Lewis acidity and paramagnetism.

 Both Eufod and Eu(hfc)_{3} are chiral, but unlike Eufod, Eu(hfc)_{3} exists as a single enantiomer owing to chirality of its camphor-derived ligands.
 Consequently, Eu(hfc)_{3} forms diastereomeric adduct with chiral Lewis bases.
 In this way, Eu(hfc)_{3} can be useful for determining optical purity.

 Reactions

 Eu(hfc)_{3} forms 1:2 adducts with hard Lewis bases: